Skip Navigation

 1. Explain the formulas for gross earnings based on an hourly rate, salary, commission, and salary plus commission

-2. Identify and explain employee deductions including taxes (federal, social security, medicare, state) and other voluntary deductions used to calculate net pay
+2. Identify and explain employee deductions including taxes FICA (social security and Medicare), federal, state and other voluntary deductions used to calculate net pay.

 4. Discuss and interpret forms and reports related to payroll: